 The majority of storage devices that are commonly in use today are broadly classified into two categories:

-Now that you know about the types of storage media devices let’s move on to the common data failure problem associated with the same.
+Now that you know about the types of storage media devices, let’s move on to the shared data loss problem associated with the same.

 Common Data Failure Issues with Every Type of Storage Media Device

-3. Human Error: Failure to use a computer or portable device properly can often lead to hard drive failure.
-Some typical examples such mistakes include:
+Failure to use a computer or portable device properly can often lead to hard drive failure.
+Some typical examples of such mistakes include:

-Problems related to storage media devices are more common than you think.
-And although there are all kinds of data recovery solutions, you must be careful when making an attempt because a lack of awareness or poor implementation can often result in permanent data loss.
-That said, the table below covers all the major problems along with the standard solutions.
+However, Problems related to storage media devices are more common than you think.
+And although there are all kinds of data recovery solutions, you must be careful when attempting, because of a lack of awareness or poor implementation can often result in permanent data loss.
+That said, the table below covers all the significant problems along with the standard solutions.